-Charles Leadbeater is a leading authority on innovation, strategy and education, and one of the most influential creative people in the world.
+Charles Leadbeater is a leading authority on innovation, strategy, creativity and education.

 He spent ten years working for the Financial Times where he was Labour Editor, covering industrial relations and training; Industrial Editor, and Tokyo Bureau Chief, before becoming Features Editor.

 Charlie has worked as a senior adviser to several governments on the rise of the knowledge-driven economy, the Internet, and on future strategies for more networked and personalised approaches to learning and education.
 The UK Government has turned to him for advice on policy issues ranging from health and education to climate change and culture.
 He was one of the first Europeans to advise the Chinese government.

 Charlie has advised the European Commission, working as a special adviser on Competitiveness and the New Economy.